Stono/ci-in-a-box/README.md

 An open sourced version of the continuous integration and delivery setup I use on a daily basis.
 Essentially a command line interface for automating a bunch of _low value work_.
 It will:

   - Reserve three static ips, gocd, preprod and prod
-  - Create a named network
+  - Create a named network for your stack
   - Deploy two subnetworks:
     - preprod: `10.37.64.0/19`
     - prod: `10.35.96.0/19`
+  - Configure firewall rules for web apps
   - Deploy a preprod kubernetes cluster, HA'd across eu-west1-c and eu-west1-d into the preprod subnet
   - Deploy a prod kuberneters cluster in the same way, to the prod subnet
+  - Configure `slow` and `fast` storageclasses
+  - Create application separated config maps
   - Provision some persistent storage for GoCD server
-  - Generate SSH and GPG keys for GoCD
+  - Generate SSH and GPG keys for GoCD to interact with GitHub etc
   - Deploy [GoCD Master](https://github.com/Stono/gocd-master) to your preprod kubernetes cluster
   - Deploy 2x [Special GCP tweaked GoCD Agents](https://github.com/Stono/gocd-agent), preloaded with `kubectl`, `gcloud`, `terraform` etc
   - Deploy [Stono's Docker Nginx](https://github.com/Stono/docker-nginx-letsencrypt), which fronts your GoCD with a LetsEncrypt SSL certificate